shaneheres/Vote/README.md

-# Vote
-## version 0.1
+# Vote version 0.1
-Customizable voting extension for MediaWiki, with results usable by the Semantic MediaWiki extension.<br>
+Customizable voting extension for MediaWiki.
+Results can be queryed with Semantic MediaWiki extension.
+(Though SMW is not required.)<br>
 Original code based off the VoteNY extension.

 Image shows 3 different bars easily created with Vote extension.<br>
 ![Alt text](/Untitled.png?raw=true "Optional Title")

 ## How to install
+* You will need an icon font like [Font Awesome](http://fortawesome.github.io/Font-Awesome/) or [Glypicons](http://glyphicons.bootstrapcheatsheets.com/)
 * Add Vote folder to your mediawiki/extensions/ folder.
 * Add table to mysql database:
 ```mysql